CARTAvis/carta-controller/docs/src/almalinux_instructions.rst

 2. Install MongoDB
 ~~~~~~~~~~~~~~~~~~

-carta-controller uses `MongoDB <https://www.mongodb.com/>`_ to store user preferences etc. MongoDB is not available through the default AlmaLinux repositories, but we can create to custom repository file in order to easily install it.
+The CARTA controller uses `MongoDB <https://www.mongodb.com/>`_ to store user preferences, etc..
+MongoDB is not available through the default AlmaLinux repositories, but we can add a custom repository to install it more easily.

 .. code-block:: shell